Frequently asked questions

 Yes, GasStop is UL listed.
 Furthermore each and every GasStop is rigorously tested.
 All of our testing is evidenced via a global third-party test auditor.

-All GasStops sold in the USA are tested to UL 119 and UL 2061.
+All GasStops sold in the USA are tested to UL 119 and UL 2061 standards.
 As all US models of GasStop are tested to both standards GasStop is suitable for use on both fixed and portable cylinders.
 Both UL 119 and 2061 clearly reference NFPA 1192, see chapter 5 covering fuel systems and equipment.

 More information